Secretary of State

-Through the Candidate Portal, statewide candidates can accomplish many of their filing needs in one website.
+Through the Candidate Portal, federal, statewide, and legislative candidates can accomplish many of their filing needs in one website.

 When running for statewide office, your should first determine whether or not you are required to register a candidate committee.
 Candidates for statewide office must register a candidate committee with the Secretary of State if the candidate receives contributions or makes expenditures, in any combination, of at least $1,100 in connection with that candidacy.
 Committees are created by filing a statement of organization using the Secretary of State’s online Campaign Finance System.
 The statement of organization must be filed within 10 days after meeting the monetary threshold.